xinxusean/DSCI100_project/README.md

 - also we might also need to describe (in words, i.e. not code) what we are doing

 - other tasks:
-   - performing the data anlaysis (both knn and linear regression)
+   - performing the data anlaysis (both knn and linear regression) (ADA)
-   - visualize the data analysis
+   - visualize the data analysis (ADA)
    - summarize what you found
    - discuss whether this is what you expected to find?
+(MATTIAS)
    - discuss what impact could such findings have?
+(SEAN)
    - discuss what future questions could this lead to?
+(DONE?)
    - At least 2 citations of literature relevant to the project (format is your choice, just be consistent across the references).
+(SEAN)
+   - add the labels and legends to all the tables and diagrams

 **QUESTIONS TO ASK TA**